1.17 Responsible Action Protocol

 The Responsible Action Protocol (RAP) is intended to encourage Students to act as concerned citizens of the campus community by helping Endangered Students seek the assistance they may need.
 In situations where a Student may need help due to a possible alcohol or drug overdose, this protocol encourages responsible Students to assist Students whose lives may be endangered.
 Because Students sometimes have concerns about calling for immediate emergency assistance due to a fear of "getting in trouble", the RAP attempts to eliminate altogether, or at least lessen, a disciplinary response for Students involved in an Endangered Student situation.

-In situations where Students are seeking help for Endangered Students, the University will consider the positive impact of the Assisting Student's actions when determining any corresponding disciplinary actions.
+In situations where Students, who act in good faith to seek help for Endangered Students, may not face disciplinary violations relating to alcohol or drug policies as outlined in the Community Standards.
+When it has been determined that the Assisting Student acted responsibly and demonstrated an appropriate response, no formal university disciplinary sanctions involving alcohol or drug use by the Assisting student will be accrued.
 The University will strive to balance the Assisting Student's actions against the series of choices that led to the emergency situation.
 In most cases, the Assisting Student will not be charged with any Community Standard violations.
-In other cases, when the Assisting Student's actions prior to seeking help negatively contributed to the Endangered Student's situation, some educational requirements (i.e., drug/alcohol assessment, reflection paper, counseling, etc.), may be imposed.
+In other cases, when the Assisting Student's actions prior to seeking help negatively contributed to the Endangered Student's situation, some educational requirements (i.e. drug/alcohol assessment, reflection paper, counseling, etc.), may be imposed.

 Helping an Endangered Student does not provide the Assisting Student with blanket amnesty.
 Students who demonstrate consistent and repeated patterns of engaging in at-risk behaviors or who have contributed to an Endangered Student's condition may be subject to disciplinary action, medical review and/or treatment.
 Failure to complete requirements or sanctions may be treated as a conduct matter by the Office of Student Responsibility and Community Standards.
 The RAP does not preclude or prevent action by police or other legal authorities.
 Students may be held accountable for misconduct and/or damages accompanying the use and/or abuse of alcohol or other substances.